Finch-API/finch-docs/docs/Development-Guides/Webhooks.md

 Finch offers webhooks to inform you of changes to data models in a push-notification fashion, rather than you having to rely exclusively on pulling data from our API.
 A webhook URL is a HTTPS endpoint configured by your application to recieve requests from Finch.

+Webhooks are available for customers in our Scale tier.
+Please reach out to a Finch representative for more details on eligibility.

 ## Webhook Registration
 Webhook endpoints should use HTTPS and expect to receive POST requests with the following headers: